jbzdarkid/L4D2Captions/README.md

 # L4D2Captions
-A set of closed captions aimed at competitive l4d/l4d2 players Due to a bug, the captions are now split into two files.
+A set of closed captions aimed at competitive l4d/l4d2 players Due to engine limitations, the captions are split into two files.

 Currently tracking:
 Red: Black and White (self)